drewlesueur/spec/README.md

+This for adds support for helpers.
+See specs/~helpers.yml

 The repository at https://github.com/mustache/spec is the formal standard for Mustache.
 It defines both normal usage and edge-case behavior for libraries parsing the Mustache templating language (or a superset thereof).